Netflix raises Oscar stakes with documentary contender 'Virunga'

 "Being there at the time the consumer is ready is really the secret," she said.

-Awards experts say "Virunga" could pull off an upset win at the Oscars, though the favourite is "Citizenfour" about U.S. government whistleblower Edward Snowden.
+Awards experts say "Virunga" could pull off an upset win at the Oscars, though the favorite is "Citizenfour" about U.S. government whistleblower Edward Snowden.
 "Citizenfour" was released by The Weinstein Company's Radius-TWC unit.

 A victory for Netflix would burnish its Hollywood credentials as it faces competition from streaming outlets like Amazon.com Inc.